 - 10. Among other holdings, the Ninth Circuit concluded that EPA violated FIFRA by substantially underestimating several important risks and costs, including the amount of dicamba sprayed, the number of injury reports, and the amount and costs of crop damage from spraying.
 The Court also found that EPA completely failed to consider and account for several other costs, such as economic losses ensuing from anti-competitive effects of the registrations, as well as the social costs of strife and dissension in farming communities triggered by rampant off-target dicamba damage to neighbors' crops.
 Finally, it also held that EPA violated FIFRA by predicating its conclusion that its approval would have no adverse economic and environmental effects on label mitigation-in the form of weather-related label use restrictions-that substantial record evidence demonstrated were so extreme that farmers could not both follow them and have any hope of controlling weeds.
 EPA failed to consider and analyze whether following those directions was possible in real world farming conditions.
 NFFC II, 960 F.3d at 1144. - 11.
 In light of the "substantial" flaws in EPA's decision, the Ninth Circuit did not find it necessary to reach the ESA arguments and vacated the registrations.
-Id. at 1145. - 12.
-The registrant companies again applied for new registrations just weeks after the Ninth Circuit's decision, on July 2.
-EPA then approved those registrations just days before the presidential election, on October 27, announcing it at a press conference in a Georgia cotton field. - 13.
+Id. at 1145.
+A few days later, EPA issued a cancellation order for the three dicamba products at issue in the case. - 12.
+The registrant companies again applied for new registrations just weeks after the Ninth Circuit's decision and EPA's cancellation order, on July 2.
+EPA then approved those registrations, without notice and comment or a formal public hearing, just days before the presidential election, on October 27, announcing it at a press conference in a Georgia cotton field. - 13.
 The Registration Actions proved just as damaging as the prior dicamba registrations.
-In December 2021, EPA released a report admitting to widespread dicamba damage in 29 of 34 states during the 2021 growing season and potential harms to federally protected species.
-See Ex.
-H. This prompted EPA's Registration Amendments in March 2022, which add more use restrictions for Iowa and Minnesota.
+In December 2021, EPA released a report admitting to

-- The Registration Actions and Registration Amendments 14. challenged here have many of the same fundamental flaws as the prior approval vacated in June 2020 as well as some new ones. - 15.
-First, the Registration Actions again either underestimate or ignore risks and costs to farmers and the environment from its decision.
-These include: damage to crops and wild plants resulting from off-field drift and run-off of dicamba; economic harm from crop damage; anti-competitive effects resulting in economic losses from forced purchase of dicamba-resistant seeds for defense against drift damage; social strife in farming communities between dicamba users and those whose crops are damaged by dicamba drift; and reliance on an impossible label without analyzing whether it can actually be followed in real world conditions. - 16.
+- 14. The Registration Actions and Registration Amendments challenged here have many of the same fundamental flaws as the prior approval vacated in June 2020 as well as some new ones. - 15.
+First, the Registration Actions, amended in 2022 and 2023, again either underestimate or ignore risks and costs to farmers and the environment from its decision.
+These include: damage to crops and wild plants resulting from off-field drift and run-off of dicamba; economic harm from crop damage; anti-competitive effects resulting in economic losses from forced purchase of dicamba-resistant seeds for defense against drift damage; social strife in farming communities between dicamba users and those whose crops are damaged by dicamba drift; and reliance on an impossible label without analyzing whether it can actually be followed in real world conditions.
+EPA reaffirmed these impacts continued in 2021 for at least 29 states yet failed to amend the registrations for all states that experienced damage or support the efficacy of its amendments for a handful of states with substantial evidence. - 16.
 Among other violations, EPA again failed to study and account for the substantial likelihood that even trained pesticide applicators, despite their best efforts, cannot both follow the use directions and control weeds.
 The Registration Actions provide many of the same highly restrictive use directions as the 2017 label discussed and found deficient in NFFC II, and several additional, complicated restrictions that the Ninth Circuit warned would likely result in increased non-compliance in future growing seasons.
 EPA's failure to consider this aspect of the registrations will result in further destruction of crops and environmental harm in violation of FIFRA.
-7 U.S.C. § 136a(C)(5). - 17.
-EPA also trumped up the benefits of dicamba over-the-top spraying but again left out any assessment of its true economic costs to farmers, as FIFRA requires.
-7 U.S.C. § 136(bb).
-These products resulted in
+7 U.S.C. § 136a(C)(5).